Yourmaskguy/Customer-Demographics-Sales-insight/README.md

 Description: Analyzed the distribution of customers by gender across different branches.

-Visualization: Bar chart showing the number of male and female customers in each branch.
+Visualization: Clustered Column chart showing the number of male and female customers in each branch.

 Branch A: 179 males, 161 females
 Branch B: 170 males, 162 females